-This weekend is the Solemnity of the Body of Christ, “Corpus Christi”.
+This weekend is the Solemnity of “Corpus Christi”, which means Body of Christ.
 Today’s Gospel is the multiplication of the loaves the only miracle found in all four Gospels.
-I will give eight points of how the multiplication of the loaves foreshadow the Mass, I will then give praise to our parish’s Eucharistic devotion and then mention Eucharistic miracles.
+I will give eight points of how the multiplication of the loaves foreshadow the Mass and then mention Eucharistic miracles.

 2. “When Jesus saw the vast crowd, his heart was moved with pity for them, for they were like sheep without a shepherd; and He began to teach them many things.”
-(Mark 6:34) As Jesus fed the crowds through His teachings, so Jesus feeds feed the crowds through priests, His shepherds, through the Sacred Scriptures and homily at Mass.
+(Mark 6:34) As Jesus fed the crowds through His teachings, He feeds the crowds through priests, His shepherds, through the Sacred Scriptures and homily at Mass.

 3. Jesus told His apostles, “Give them some food yourselves.”
 (Priests, as shepherds feed many with the body and blood of Christ.)